Recent Comments

 Posted in Religion, Belief and Faith

-Intersectionality and disability Crenshaw originally used the concept of intersectionality to denote the various ways in which race and gender interact to shape the multiple dimensions of Black women’s experiences.
-Her objective was to illustrate that many of the experiences … Continue reading
+Crenshaw originally used the concept of intersectionality to denote the various ways in which race and gender interact to shape the multiple dimensions of Black women’s experiences.
+Her objective was to illustrate that many of the experiences Black women face … Continue reading

 MICRO TEACHING